zerostaticthemes/jekyll-serif-theme/README.md

-# Jekyll Serif Theme
+# StartUp Theme

-Serif is a beautiful small business theme for Jekyll.
+StartUp is a beautiful small business theme for Jekyll.
 It contains content types for the archetypical small business website.
 The theme is fully responsive, blazing fast and artfully illustrated.

 [Live Demo](https://jekyll-serif-theme.netlify.com/) |
 [Installation](#installation) |